neondatabase/website/content/docs/reference/api-reference.md

   - /docs/api/about
 ---

-Neon API allows you to manage Projects and branches programmatically.
-This is helpful when using Neon as a part of the CI/CD flow.
+The Neon API allows you to manage projects programmatically, which is helpful when using Neon as a part of a CI/CD pipeline.

-Check the [API reference](https://neon.tech/api-reference) for details about the available methods and the [API keys Quick Start guide](/docs/get-started-with-neon/using-api-keys/).
+Refer to the the [API reference](https://neon.tech/api-reference) for available methods.
+Accessing the Neon API requires an API key.
+To obtain an API key, refer to the instructions in [Using API keys](/docs/get-started-with-neon/using-api-keys/).